LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/create-manage-users.md

 * Set the maximum number of chats that the user can accept at any given moment.
 Consider your agent’s capabilities, the number of agents available, etc.
 * If your brand is enabled with the messaging feature, set the maximum number of messaging conversation.
+* To define a user with a monitoring role, but who is not required to respond to incoming conversations, define them as an AGENT with AWAY default status.
+In this case configure in User Details the maximum number of both chats and messages as 0, so they will not receive incoming conversations.

 #### There are two options for this setting: